DDriggs00/mavlinkinterface/docs/active/surface.md

 # surface( execMode \<optional> )

 This call brings the drone to the surface.
-It returns True upon success and False upon obstruction.

 ## Parameters